sc420/pygame-rl/README.md

 ![screenshot](docs/screenshot.png "Screenshot")

-Reinforcement learning agent controls the player 1 (shown as the player Steve head), the computer agent controls the player 2 (shown as the creeper head).
+Reinforcement learning agent controls the agent 1 (shown as the player Steve head), the computer agent controls the agent 2 (shown as the creeper head).
 The agent who has the ball is bordered by a blue square (in this case, the player has the ball shown in the image).
 When the player carries the ball to the rightmost goal field, a reward of 1.0 is given.
 The episode ends when either agent carries the ball to the goal field or the time step reaches 100.
 See the [paper][paper] for the game rules.

 ## Installation